How much should I budget for a funeral?

 - Arrange your own catering – people love to help, suggest they bring a plate.

 - Source flowers and/or other items to personalise the funeral.

-- View your loved one soon after passing, this may eliminate the need for embalming thus saving money.
+- View your loved one soon after passing, as this may eliminate the need for embalming.

-- Arrange the venue, the celebrant, the organist and the hire companies if they are needed yourself.
+- Arrange the venue, celebrant, organist and hire companies yourself, if they are needed.